Skip to content

 For the list of boards supported by the nRF Connect SDK, see the Board support page in the nRF Connect SDK documentation.

-The extension provides the BOARD_ROOT flag to CMake to indicate where to find custom boards.
+Additionally, the extension provides the BOARD_ROOT flag to CMake to indicate where to find custom boards.
 By default, the extension considers all current workspace folders as board roots along with any entries in the nrf-connect.boardRoots setting.
-When you create a custom board with the Create a new board screen, the appropriate folder is added to your nrf-connect.boardRoots setting.
+When you create a custom board with the Create a new board wizard, the appropriate folder is also added to your nrf-connect.boardRoots setting.

-The same workspace folders and nrf-connnect.boardRoots entries are used to find custom boards in the Custom boards list in the Add Build Configuration screen.
+The same workspace folders and nrf-connect.boardRoots entries are used to find custom boards in the Custom boards list in the Add Build Configuration screen.

 What are devices